s1moe2/express-api-boilerplate/README.md

 Note that it's using a PostgreSQL (in Travis) to run the tests.
 If you want to use any other make sure you change the file.

+Coveralls was not updating the status after each build.
+Moved to `codecov.io` which doesn't need additional setup.
-Additionally, there's also an integration with Coveralls.
-If you want to use it, you'll need to enter your Coveralls token in `.coveralls.yml` (again, copy-pase the existing sample).
+~~Additionally, there's an integration with Coveralls.
+If you want to use it, you'll need to enter your Coveralls token in `.coveralls.yml` (again, copy-pase the existing sample).~~

 ### Notes